fhammerschmidt/awesome-rescript/README.md

 - [Rock, Paper, Scissors](https://github.com/Nicolas1st/net-cli-rock-paper-scissors) - A "Rock, Paper, Scissors" CLI game consisting of a server (written in Golang) and a client (ReScript).
 - [Darklang Editor](https://github.com/darklang/dark/tree/main/client) - A programming language, editor, and cloud environment.
 The editor is in ReScript.
 - [Movie and People browsing site](https://github.com/nyinyithann/bioscopes) - A site to browse movies and people from The Movie Database (TMDB). [(demo)](https://www.bioscopes.fun)
+- [A gif maker website by Rescript](https://www.mnggiflab.com/) - A Site for creating gif from videos or srceen recorders, editting gif, compressing gif.
+It is all written by Rescript for both frontend and backend.
 ---

 ## Contribute